Housing in Zurich 2026: renting as an expat - costs, process and what to expect

 How the rental process works

 The standard process: apartment listed on Homegate.ch or ImmoScout24.ch → application submitted (cover letter + documents) → viewing scheduled → selection from competing applicants → lease signing → deposit payment.
 The competition at each stage is real, popular apartments receive 50–200 applications.
 The quality of your application documents determines whether you reach the viewing stage.
+For a broader view of the Swiss rental market, see our guide to finding housing in Switzerland.

 Standard documents required by Zurich landlords: current employment contract (ideally with indefinite duration or at least 12 months remaining); last 3 months of payslips; Swiss debt register extract (Betreibungsregisterauszug), available from the local Betreibungsamt, cost approximately CHF 17, takes 2–5 days; identity document (passport); work permit (for non-Swiss nationals).
 For newly arrived expats without a Swiss debt register history, the extract will show no entries, this is acceptable and normal.
 Attach a brief cover letter explaining your situation (new to Switzerland, working at X company, looking for a stable long-term rental), Swiss landlords appreciate directness and reliability signals.
+For a full checklist of what to prepare before and after arriving, see our guide to moving to Switzerland.

 Alternative locations with reasonable commutes